aws-samples/sample-ray-on-amazon-sagemaker-training-jobs/README.md

 ![Ray Dashboard](./images/ray_dashboard.png)

-## Ray Dashboard with Prometheus and Grafana integration
+## Observability with Prometheus and Grafana

-For accessing the Ray Dashboard with Prometheus running on the SageMaker cluster and Grafana integration, during the execution of Ray workload, we can leverage the native feature to access [SageMaker training jobs by using AWS System Manager (SSM)](https://docs.aws.amazon.com/sagemaker/latest/dg/train-remote-debugging.html)
+To allow system metrics collection through Prometheus and Grafana on the SageMaker cluster during the execution of the Ray workload, we can leverage the native feature to access [SageMaker training jobs by using AWS System Manager (SSM)](https://docs.aws.amazon.com/sagemaker/latest/dg/train-remote-debugging.html)

+### Prometheus and Grafana hosted in an external server

+With this approach, both Prometheus and Grafana server should be deployed on an external system.

-### Step 1: Setup IAM Permissions:
+#### Step 1: Setup IAM Permissions:

 Please refer to the official [AWS Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/train-remote-debugging.html#train-remote-debugging-iam)

-### Step 2:
+#### Step 2:

 Enable remote debugging for SageMaker training jobs:

-#### Option 1: ModelTrainer class
+##### Option 1: ModelTrainer class

 ```python
 from sagemaker.modules.configs import (